Start 'Em or Sit 'Em for Fantasy Football Week 1

 Hunter Henry or Eric Ebron?

-It seems fitting to include a tight end question—if only because once you get outside the "Big 3" of Travis Kelce, Zach Ertz and George Kittle, the position is essentially nothing but questions.
+Once you get outside the "Big Three" tight ends of Travis Kelce, Zach Ertz and George Kittle, the position is essentially nothing but questions.

-Eric Ebron had a fantastic 2018 season, posting a 66/750/13 stat line in his first season with the Indianapolis Colts.
-But that breakout campaign came with Andrew Luck under center.
-With Jacoby Brissett calling the shots in Indy now, a repeat of that statistical outburst is that much more unlikely.
+Eric Ebron had a fantastic 2018 season, finishing with 66 catches for 750 yards and 13 touchdowns in his first season with the Indianapolis Colts.
+However, that breakout campaign came with Andrew Luck under center.

+With Jacoby Brissett now taking over for Luck and fellow tight end Jack Doyle back in the lineup, Ebron isn't likely to repeat that statistical outburst.

 The Call: Henry